prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 #### Step 1: Create a Rewarded Ad Unit
 {:.no_toc}

-Create the `RewardedAdUnit` object with parameters:
+Create the `RewardedAdUnit` object with the parameters:

-* `adUnitId` - an ID of Stored Impression on the Prebid server.
+* `adUnitId` - this is an arbitrary descriptor for the ad.
+You might use it as a descriptive name in targeting or for reporting.
+For example you might name it "account details screen ad" or "home page ad name."

 #### Step 2: Load the Ad
 {:.no_toc}